 Social Media Safety Tips

-- Keep social media on private so you and your child can control who can access it.
+- Keep social media accounts on the private setting so you and your child can control who can access it.

 - Do not allow social media sites to display current location.